-We are a small team of Family Medicine residents (and one IM resident!), and Medical Students throughout BC, Alberta, the Northwest Territories and Ontario, with contributors from across the country.
+We are a growing team of Family Medicine Physicians, Residents (and two IM residents!), and Medical Students throughout BC, Alberta, Saskatchewan, Manitoba, the Northwest Territories and Ontario, with contributors from across the country.

 Prior to medicine, I completed my BSc in Neurobiology and Psychology at UBC.
 Following this, I went on to pursue medicine at UBC as a part of the Northern Medical Program.